dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/clojure-collector/Setting-up-the-Clojure-collector.md

 ## Overview of the Clojure Collector

 The Clojure collector has been designed to enable cross-domain SnowPlow deployments.
-As such, the Clojure collector performs one key function not performed by the [Cloudfront collector](setting up the cloudfront collector): it sets the user ID (used to identify unique visitors) server side, so that it is possible to reliably identify the same user across domains.
+As such, the Clojure collector performs one key function not performed by the [Cloudfront collector](setting up the cloudfront collector): it sets the `user_id` (used to identify unique visitors) server side, so that it is possible to reliably identify the same user across domains.
 This differs from the [Cloudfront collector](setting up the cloudfront collector), where user IDs are set on the client side.

 The Clojure collector has been designed to run on [Amazon's Elastic Beanstalk][eb].
 This provides two key advantages: